JP-LETG-Rennes/RandomForest_Hiear/README.md

 Installation
 -------------

-For ease of use, we recommend that you first install git and Anaconda.
+For ease of use, we recommend that you first install Git and Anaconda.

 Pre-requis: